Shaharalpert123/Image-Captioning/README.md

 we can see that in both models some captions are good and some captions are very bad. most of the time the model has a reasonable idea of what happening in the image but not precise on the details.

+## References
+We used the structure of the code of https://github.com/luizwainstein/046211_Image_Captioning